 Treasurer Walker Stapleton joins Colorado’s governor’s race.
 What that means.

-The only real news for close watchers of Colorado politics is that the second-term office-holder, who is a cousin of George H.W.
+The only real news for close watchers of Colorado politics at the time was that the second-term office-holder, who is a cousin of George H.W.
 Bush, finally made his bid official.
-His entrance adds an established current Republican statewide officeholder with access to big money into a large race where some candidates are jockeying for the “outsider” mantle in the era of Donald Trump.
+His entrance added an established current Republican statewide officeholder with access to big money into a large race where some candidates are jockeying for the “outsider” mantle in the era of Donald Trump.

 After serving nearly eight years as treasurer, Stapleton comes armed in a crowded GOP primary with this stat and talking point: “I’m Colorado’s longest-serving statewide elected Republican.”

-Currently, the sprawling GOP field for governor includes Arapahoe-area District Attorney George Brauchler, Denver investment banker Doug Robinson, entrepreneur and one-time lawmaker Victor Mitchell, Larimer County Commissioner Lew Gaiter, Donald Trump’s Denver co-chair Steve Barlock, and former Parker mayor Greg Lopez.
+The GOP field for governor includes Attorney General Cynthia Coffman, Denver investment banker Doug Robinson, entrepreneur and one-time lawmaker Victor Mitchell, Larimer County Commissioner Lew Gaiter, Donald Trump’s Denver co-chair Steve Barlock, and former Parker mayor Greg Lopez.

-Stapleton’s entrance into the race wasn’t splashy and didn’t come with a news conference or the bells and whistles of a major announcement.
-Instead he released a video online and gave a brief interview with a state politics website that published on a Saturday.
+Stapleton’s immediate entrance into the race wasn’t splashy and didn’t come with a news conference or the bells and whistles of a major announcement.
+Instead, he released a video online and gave a brief interview with a state politics website that published on a Saturday.
+Then he took off, attending fundraisers with GOP bigwigs at the home of former Broncos coach Mike Shanahan and hitting up the Republican breakfast circuit.

 What’s Stapleton’s background?